FITing-Tree: A Data-aware Index Structure: Overview

-To be able to compactly capture trends that exist in the data while being able to efficiently build a new index and handle updates, we use a series of piece-wise linear functions to approximate an arbitrary function.
-More formally, to approximate any function that represents an index structure, we partition the function's domain into variable length consecutive disjoint partitions and represent each partition using a linear function.
-As shown in Figure~\ref{fig:timestamp_mapping}, for example, our segmentation algorithm partitions the timestamp values into several linear segments that are able to accurately reflect the various trends that exist in the data (e.g., less activity during the weekend).
-In Section~\ref{sec:bulk_loading}, we describe our segmentation algorithm in more detail.
+To compactly capture trends that exist in the data while being able to efficiently build a new index and handle updates, we use a series of piece-wise linear functions to approximate an arbitrary function.
+As shown in Figure~\ref{fig:timestamp_mapping}, for example, our segmentation algorithm (described further in Section~\ref{sec:bulk_loading}) partitions the timestamp values into several linear segments that are able to accurately reflect the various trends that exist in the data (e.g., less activity during the weekend).
+Since the approximation captures trends in the data, it is agnostic to key density (a trend with sparse keys can be captured as well as a trend with dense keys).

+Although more complex functions (e.g., higher order polynomials) can be used to approximate the true function, piece-wise linear approximation is significantly less expensive to compute.
+This dramatically reduces (1) the initial index construction cost, and (2) improves insert latency for new items (see Section~\ref{sec:inserts}).

-Although piece-wise linear approximation can help us model any arbitrary function, the resulting function is not precise (i.e., a key's predicted location is not guaranteed to be its true position).
-We therefore define the \textit{error} associated with our approximation as the maximum distance between the actual and predicted location of any key, as shown below, where $pred\_pos(k)$ and $true\_pos(k)$ return the predicated and actual position of an element $k$ in sorted array respectively.
+The resulting piece-wise linear approximation, however, is not precise (i.e., a key's predicted location is not necessarily its true position).
+We therefore define the \textit{error} associated with our approximation as the maximum distance between the actual and predicted location of any key, as shown below, where $pred\_pos(k)$ and $true\_pos(k)$ return the predicated and actual position of an element $k$ respectively.

+This formulation allows us to define the core building block of \system{}, a \textit{segment}.
+A segment is a contiguous region of a sorted array for which any key is no more than a specified error threshold from its interpolated position.
+Depending on the data distribution and the error threshold, the segmentation process will yield a different number of segments that approximate the underlying data.
+Therefore, importantly, the error threshold enables us to balance memory consumption and performance.
+After the segmentation process, \system{} stores the boundaries and slope of each segment (instead of each individual key) in a B+ tree, reducing the overall memory footprint of the index.